rehive/docs-portal/content/building/get-started/introduction.md

 ## Extension users

-If an extension requires access to the platform API, then the extension will need to store an authentication token for a "machine user" that will make request to the platform.
+If an extension requires access to the platform API, then the extension will need to store an authentication token for a "machine user" that will make requests to the platform.

 Machine users should be created as part of the `service` group in the platform (called the `extension` group in the dashboard).
 The user can then be used internally with only the minimum permissions required to operate the extension.
 There should be one user per extension (per company), and they should never be shared across multiple extensions.